4 Proven Supplements to Reduce High Cortisol Levels

 To combat the oxidative & free radical damage, your body uses antioxidant compounds and enzymes.
 Vitamin C, for example, is an antioxidant, so is glutathione, superoxidase dismutase (SOD), vitamin E, etc.

 It’s also known that many diseases, chronic stress, and high cortisol can deplete the bodily pool of vitamin C and other antioxidant enzymes, indicating that the body uses them to “repair the damage”.

 This is somewhat common sense, why wouldn’t antioxidants combat the oxidative damage?
 And heck, it doesn’t have to be an antioxidant supplement that does this, if you have a freezer full of berries and a blender, just whip up a smoothie!
-Blueberries for example are chock-full of antioxidants.
+Blueberries, for example, are chock-full of antioxidants.

-NOTE: Part of keeping your body’s own antioxidant pool “in good health” is to make sure that you’re getting adequate amount of vitamins and minerals from your diet – and possibly from supplementation – which ties back to the ramblings above in #3 subheading of this article.
+NOTE: Part of keeping your body’s own antioxidant pool “in good health” is to make sure that you’re getting an adequate amount of vitamins and minerals from your diet – and possibly from supplementation – which ties back to the ramblings above in #3 subheading of this article.